Joe El-Abd

+Early life and career

 El-Abd began playing rugby at Hove RFC and at the University of Bath, and after an unsuccessful spell with Bath Rugby, he joined Caerphilly RFC and later Bristol Rugby in 2003, where he has spent the best part of his career and become a regular fixture at open-side flanker.

-As of 2008 he has made over 100 appearances for Bristol and captained the side on several occasions, being named the club's regular captain at the start of the 2008/09 season.
+As of 2008, he has made over 100 appearances for Bristol and captained the side on several occasions, being named the club's regular captain at the start of the 2008/09 season.

 He moved to Toulon in the French Top 14 in 2009 playing there until 2012, when he moved to Oyonnax.

+Personal life

 El-Abd has an English mother and an Egyptian father and is one of three brothers.
-His younger brother, Adam El-Abd, is a professional footballer who plays for Whitehawk FC and Egypt.
+His younger brother, Adam El-Abd, is a retired professional footballer who played most of his career for Brighton & Hove Albion and Egypt.